Playground

 label := if count == 1 then "item" else "items"

-The compiler detects SQL injection, XSS, SSRF, path traversal, and command injection before your code runs.
+The compiler catches SQL injection, XSS, SSRF, path traversal, and command injection before your code runs.
+Errors are values, handled with onerr.

 Start here